rtCamp/Frappe-Manager/docs/commands/migrate.md

 ## `fm migrate`

-Migrate Frappe Manager to current version.
+Bring Frappe Manager and its benches up to the current version.

-Migration operates at two levels:
-- FM Infrastructure: CLI config + global database services (always checked and migrated if needed)
-- Benches: Individual bench environments (you choose which ones to migrate)

-Without arguments, migrates only FM infrastructure.
-Specify a benchname to migrate that bench, or use --all-benches to migrate all benches.
-Use --auto-proceed to skip confirmation prompts.
-Control failure handling with --on-failure: prompt (ask), archive (save failed), or rollback (revert all).
-Use --rerun to test idempotency -- re-applies all migration steps even when already up to date.
+Benches are never migrated implicitly: a bare fm migrate updates only FM's own config and global services.
+Name a bench, or pass --all-benches, to migrate benches themselves.

+Every other bench command refuses to run against a bench that is behind, so migrate first.

 **Usage**: